 Ugh!
 My HR person never told me this!

-Most don’t.
-Thankfully, adding an individual plan makes up for this shortfall.
+Right.
+Thankfully, adding an individual policy makes up for this shortfall.

 Moreover, it doesn’t cost much.